magfest/sideboard/docs/source/index.rst

 Dynamic Websites
 ^^^^^^^^^^^^^^^^

-We've standardized on `Jinja templates <http://jinja.pocoo.org/docs/>`_ as our template library.
-We often write CherryPy page handlers which render templates, and we want to restrict access to logged-in users which authenticate with LDAP, so Sideboard has some decorators which implement this pattern.
+We provide some convenient helpers for using `Jinja templates <http://jinja.pocoo.org/docs/>`_.
+Plugins typically write CherryPy page handlers which render templates, and we want to restrict access to logged-in users which authenticate with LDAP, so Sideboard has some decorators which implement this pattern.

 .. function:: render_with_templates([template_dir[, restricted=False]])